OpenZeppelin/defender-templates/Readme.md

     notifications:
 ```
 To understand more how to define your Defender infrastructure resources - best place is to refer to [types definition](https://github.com/OpenZeppelin/defender-serverless/blob/main/src/types/index.ts).
-Types used in serverless are prefixed by `Y`: `YSentinel` type descibes how to define sentinel.
+Types used in serverless are prefixed by `Y`: `YSentinel` type describes how to define sentinel.

 ### Building an autotask
 Autotasks are small code snippets that you can upload to Defender platform.
 You can call them from sentinel, via schedule, or via webhook.
-You can refer to those in serverless pluign as objects passed to sentinels.
+You can refer to those in serverless plugin as objects passed to sentinels.

 Autotasks are executed in a node 16 runtime with 256mb RAM and a 5-minute timeout.
 Code snippets are restricted to be smaller than 5mb in size.